oroinc/documentation/commerce/install_upgrade/installation_quick_start_dev/common-ee-1.rst

      group = nginx
      catch_workers_output = yes

-* In the `PHP.INI` file (*/etc/opt/oro/oro-php71/php.ini*) --- Change the memory limit and cache configuration to the following:
+* In the `php.ini` file (*/etc/opt/oro/oro-php71/php.ini*) --- Change the memory limit and cache configuration to the following:

   .. code::